Veronica-1/Capstone/README.md

   <img src="https://github.com/Veronica-1/Capstone/blob/main/images/Wellness%20Graph.png" alt="Wellness Graph">
 </p>

-Finally, a .py can be run from the command prompt of the Anaconda environment created by the YML file for a "no-code" prediction straight to .csv - this is found in the file `prediction_to_csv.py`.
-Open up
+Finally, a .py can be run from the command prompt of the Anaconda environment created by the YML file for a "no-code" prediction straight to .csv - this is found in the file `predict_to_csv.py`.

 ## Authors